 The full price list is available as a pdf – see Price List

-Our art rugs are all designs of the Pip Benveniste (1921-2010), described in Resurgence Magazine as “the unusual artist who has sought all her life to discover that anonymous but expressive ‘signature’ of cycles”.
-The Guardian wrote that while the ‘legitimacy of abstract art’ was a heated debate for critics and artists, it was ‘not an issue for Benveniste, who took the view that colours float, move and breathe, and her abstractions are landscaped-based just as the work of the St Ives painters (in Cornwall) was, though she claimed no adherence to them.’
+Our art rugs are all designs of Pip Benveniste (1921-2010).
+The Guardian said of her paintings that the ‘… colours float, move and breathe, and her abstractions are landscaped-based just as the work of the St Ives painters (in Cornwall) was, though she claimed no adherence to them.’

 You may well be looking for a rug to go on your floor … have you ever considered having a rug on the wall?
 Benveniste’s rug designs have been hung in exhibitions, offices and homes over the years and look stunning in this vertical elevation.
 There are, of course, traditions over many centuries across the world for hanging beautiful weavings and tapestries, giving a different perspective.

 But if it’s a floor rug you want, then Land Rugs designs can meet your needs – the rugs are long lasting and we offer great flexibility with sizes to suit your setting.
 Remember, many of the designs in the Gallery can be repeated as a runner for your hallway or corridor.
 Whichever you choose, we hope you will agree that the fine designs and the high quality of hand weaving by Nepalese and Tibetan craftsmen and women will give you an attractive and professionally produced product – an unusual work of art in your home or office.